Fabrice Santoro

-Owing to his longevity on the tour and consistent ranking, Santoro holds several ATP records: the most career wins over top ten opponents for a player who never reached the top ten (40), the most French Open appearances (20), tied with Feliciano López, and the third-most appearances in singles competition at Grand Slam events (70) behind Roger Federer (81) and Feliciano López (80).
-He also has the second-most losses in singles play behind López (444).
+Owing to his longevity on the tour and consistent ranking, Santoro holds several ATP records: the most career wins over top ten opponents for a player who never reached the top ten (40).
+He was the first player to appear in 70 Grand Slam men's singles events, and has the third-most losses in singles play behind Feliciano López and Fernando Verdasco (444).

 In singles, Santoro won six titles, but reached the quarterfinals at a Grand Slam only once.
 His career-high ranking of world No. 17 belied his impressive record against top ten opposition.

 He had greater success in doubles competition, with two Grand Slam doubles titles, one mixed doubles title, and 25 doubles championships overall to his name.

 Since March 2019, Santoro has been the coach of Canadian tennis player Milos Raonic.

 Career overview

 Juniors

 After having lost in the early rounds of the 1988 Jr French Open and 1988 Jr US Open, Santoro won the 1989 Jr French Open.
 He also had a semifinal appearance in the 1989 Jr US Open.
 He reached a career-high junior ranking of No. 3.